ninbura/synergy-listener/readme.md

     ```

 ### 4. install synergy-listener
 Simply run `~install.bat` at the root of the repository **as administrator**.
 After this, the proccess should automatically startup with your computer.
+From now on, when you switch computers with Synergy, the `current-computer.txt` file should contain the computer currently being controlled by Synergy. `current-computer.txt` should be located within your specified `OutputFileDirectory`.

 # log information
 If you're running into issues, or it seems like synergy-listener isn't running; check the `synergry-listener.log` file in root where you cloned the repo.